aruizacevedo/scrapy/README.md

 $ scrapy startproject <name-of-project>
 ```

-This creates the general template for a scrapin project.
+This creates the general template for a scraping project.

 - Create a Spider